 Smart switch manufacturers use different wiring techniques.
 Some have screw terminals that you bend the wire emerging from your wall around, others have pigtail wires that you bind to your home’s wiring using wire nuts, and still others have backstabs that you push your home’s (solid) wires into.

-The C by GE switch we’re installing in this example uses pigtails, so twist each of the line, load, neutral, and ground wires to the matching wires emerging from the junction box, using a wire nut to hold them together.
+The C by GE switch we’re installing in this example uses pigtails, so twist each of the line, load, neutral, and ground wires to the matching wires emerging from the junction box, using a wire nut to hold each of them together.
 If you’ve installed a switch that doesn’t require a neutral wire (such as the Lutron Caséta mentioned earlier), put a wire nut on the end of that neutral wire coming out of the wall, making sure that none of the bare copper wire remains exposed (you can snip off the excess, or wrap the wire and the wire nut in electrical tape).

 Push the excess lengths of wire back into the junction box, and then do the same with the switch and secure it to the box with either the provided screws or the screws you removed from the existing switch.
 Now replace the cover plate.
 Note: It’s best practice to use plastic cover plates with smart switches.
 Metal plates are pretty, but they can block the signals the smart switch’s radio depends on to operate.